VkumarStack/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Adapted from The Odin Project
+Idea adapted from The Odin Project